How To Prevent Wrinkling During Deep Drawing metal components ?

 Methods for Preventing Wrinkling in Deep Drawn Parts: Using a Blank Holder

 The simplest method for eliminating wrinkling in deep-drawn parts is using a blank holder.
-In most
+In most deep drawing processes, a constant blank holder pressure is applied throughout the entire drawing action.

 Variable blank holder pressure, however, has been employed with some success.
 A pneumatic or hydraulic blank holder cushion can vary the blank holder pressure linearly over the stroke of the machine.
 This provides some increase in the allowable die cavity depth.